keynard/js-review-project/README.md

-Javascript Review Project by John Keynard Amacna
+# Javascript Review Project by John Keynard Amacna
+This Project is review of Javacript concepts, from beginner to advanced.